gentijo/docker-hive/README.md

 # docker-hive

 This is a docker container for Apache Hive 3.1.2.
+Hadoop 3.3.1
+Zookeeper 3.7.0
+OpenJDK 8

+Depends on Postgresql

-It is based on gentijo/hadoop-single
+It is based on gentijo/hadoop
 This deploys Hive and starts a hiveserver2 on port 10000.
 Metastore is running with a connection to postgresql database.
 The hive configuration is performed with HIVE_SITE_CONF_ variables (see hadoop-hive.env for an example).